github/site-policy/Policies/github-privacy-statement.md

 Under certain limited circumstances, European Union individuals may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
 To learn more about this method of resolution and its availability to you, please read more about [Privacy Shield](https://www.privacyshield.gov/article?id=ANNEX-I-introduction).
 Arbitration is not mandatory; it is a tool you can use if you choose to.

 We are subject to the jurisdiction of the Federal Trade Commission.
+-->

 ### Changes to our Privacy Statement
-Although most changes are likely to be minor, GitHub may change our Privacy Statement from time to time.
-We will provide notification to Users of material changes to this Privacy Statement through our Website at least 30 days prior to the change taking effect by posting a notice on our home page or sending email to the primary email address specified in your GitHub account.
-We will also update our [Site Policy](https://github.com/github/site-policy/) repository, which tracks all changes to this policy.
-For changes to this Privacy Statement that do not affect your rights, we encourage visitors to check our Site Policy repository frequently.
+Although most changes are likely to be minor, Transposit may change our Privacy Statement from time to time.
+We will provide notification to Users of material changes to this Privacy Statement through our Website at least 30 days prior to the change taking effect by posting a notice on our home page or sending email to the primary email address specified in your Transposit account. <!--We will also update our [Site Policy](https://github.com/github/site-policy/) repository, which tracks all changes to this policy.
+For changes to this Privacy Statement that do not affect your rights, we encourage visitors to check our Site Policy repository frequently.-->

 ### License
 This Privacy Statement is licensed under this [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).
-For details, see our [site-policy repository](https://github.com/github/site-policy#license).
+It is forked from GitHub's [site-policy repository](https://github.com/github/site-policy).

 ### Contacting GitHub
-Questions regarding GitHub's Privacy Statement or information practices should be directed to our {{ site.data.variables.contact.contact_privacy }}.
+Questions regarding Transposit's Privacy Statement or information practices should be directed to our {{ site.data.variables.contact.contact_privacy }}.